Return to main page

 The name Thornhill dates back to the 1870s when James Thorne or Thorn had a crown grant of 160 acres in Albion, west of 240 th Street.
 His land straddled Kanaka Creek and ran up the western slope of Grant Hill.
 James Thorn moved on, but the local settlers kept referring to the high land to the east of Albion as Thornhill.

 Thornhill may not be a historic community by itself, but proximity and common interest welded the residents together.
-After the Second World War people living on the southern slope of Grant Hill between Albion and Whonnock identified their neighbourhood as Thornhill and gave the name Thornhill to their school, a community centre, and a community association.
+After the Second World War people living on the southern slope of Grant Hill between Albion and Whonnock started identifying their neighbourhood as Thornhill and gave the name Thornhill to their school opened in 1959, their community hall built around 1965 and their community association.

 The prospect of urban sprawl divided the community between those in favour and against development.
 For now development of this area is on hold until the population of Maple Ridge reaches 100,000 inhabitants.